 Certified registered nurse anesthetists (CRNAs) are exactly what the title implies: nurses trained to give anesthesia.
 Nurse anesthetists administer anesthesia to patients before surgery.
 They care for and monitor patients during and after the surgical procedure.
 At first glance, putting someone "under" seems rather simple.
-Give that patient some medication to make them unconscious, and then wake them up.
 However, anesthesia is very complex.
-Different people react differently to anesthesia, and once they are "under", they need to be closely watched.
+Different people react differently to anesthesia, they need to be closely watched.
 The person administering the anesthesia makes sure the patient's breathing, temperature, heartbeat, and fluid levels are where they should be.

-They first meet with patients to obtain and review medical histories.
-They also examine medical tests, such as X-rays or electrocardiograms (EKGs) to obtain pertinent information about the patient's health.
+Nurse anesthetists first meet with patients to obtain and review medical histories.
+They also examine medical tests such as X-rays or electrocardiograms (EKGs) to obtain pertinent information about the patient's health.
 This helps them develop anesthesia care plans.
 Next, they prepare the patient and administer the anesthesia.

-During the procedure, they manage the breathing of patients using a variety of medical techniques and equipment.
+During the procedure, nurse anesthetists manage the breathing of patients using a variety of medical techniques and equipment.
 They look at pupils, skin color, pulse, blood pressure, and respiration to make sure the patient is doing well.
 In some situations, an emergency may arise and nurse anesthetists must act fast.
 They may have to open patient airways and administer fluids and necessary drugs very quickly.
 They may also have to insert catheters.
 After the procedure is completed, the nurse anesthetist monitors the patient's recovery.
 They give drugs or medicines to lessen any ill effects, such as nausea.